tsunamishadow/bonusheroes/generalpatchnotes.md

 Bounty Runes
 * Team gold reduced from 40 + 3/min to 40 + 2/min

+Buyback
+* Buyback respawn time penalty changed from +25% of remaining time to +25s always

+Experience
+* Level 2 XP requirement changed from 200 to 230.
+(Total XP needed for other levels unchanged.)

+Glyph
+* Glyph is now on cooldown until the 3 minute timer in-game

 Melee Barracks
 * Health increased from 1800 to 2000